AlicedeSampaioKalkuhl/Magic/README.md

 ![number of games](played.png)
 For the FNM LGS decks, there's a couple of notable outliers.

 I decided to plot wins by deck type, not by power level which is why the high power [Jeleva](https://www.moxfield.com/decks/wa9WtU4FeEO7RsyPj5zawg) deck is where it is.
+The other high power decks that are outliers are [Jhoira](https://www.moxfield.com/decks/jLFKB8hsVEalMDUZzieFDQ) and [Gallia](https://www.moxfield.com/decks/HuLxRxvIu0WlLzUwmdk46g) since I didn't start logging games from scratch since changing them down from being experimental cEDH decks.
+I think the stats explain why I don't play these decks in cEDH games anymore.

 Not all decks want to win.
-Notable mentions here include [Parnesse](https://www.moxfield.com/decks/FxogC8HyLESeMO0RKeZ5iQ) and [Zedruu](https://www.moxfield.com/decks/OyJB7Ux9cUyQ8c9tzjDpzg)
+Notable mentions here include [Parnesse](https://www.moxfield.com/decks/FxogC8HyLESeMO0RKeZ5iQ) and [Zedruu](https://www.moxfield.com/decks/OyJB7Ux9cUyQ8c9tzjDpzg).

 If you are good with R, please help me with me Magic stats To Do list: